kubeflow/examples/mnist/README.md

 kubectl port-forward ${POD_NAME} 8080:5000
 ```

-You should now be able to open up the web app at [http://localhost:8080](http://localhost:8080).
+You should now be able to open up the web app at Local Storage: [http://localhost:8080](http://localhost:8080) and GCS: [http://localhost:8080/?addr=mnist-gcs-dist](http://localhost:8080/?addr=mnist-gcs-dist)

 ### Using IAP on GCP